niranjangawali1993/book-management-app/README.md

 ### To Create a Docker Image

-docker build -t niranjang2/book-management-app:gke-react .
+docker build --build-arg REACT_APP_BASE_URL=35.244.0.129 -t niranjang2/book-management-app:gke-react .

 ### To Create a running instance from image